PierrickPochelu/word_tree_label/README.md

 <h3> Exclusive gate </h3>

 Neural network can answer to a succession of questions.
 The neural network answer to a question by taking one path from one exclusive node ("X" symbol below).
-For example we can answare : This point is in the west or east ?
+For example we can answare : Is the point to the west or east ?
 If it is in the west, is it in the south or north ?

  In our multi-one-hot-vector exclusive gates are coded as classic softmax layers.
+The decision took lead to the next question and the other way is ignored.

 <img src="XOR.jpg" width="50%" height="50%"/>

-Some label havea special value "-1" to disable backpropagation through those softmax layers.
+Some label havea special value "-1" to disable backpropagation through those ignored softmax layers.

 So  the point : (-0.33;0.44) have label [(1;0);(0;1)] meaning "south-west"